Editor’s Note: This article was updated February 2nd 2018.

 Getting Hired to Teach English in Nicaragua:

 - If you are a native English speaker in Nicaragua with a TEFL/TESOL certification you are a rarity and EVERY school will be interested in you.
 (It’s nice to be loved and in high demand) 100% of our graduates have found jobs who have wanted to work.

 - Flexibility-Some language schools run “cycles” of classes for 4-6 weeks, while other institutions, such as bi-lingual schools run 6-12 month contracts.
 This means that there are always schools hiring throughout the year.
 There is an exception during the Christmas season from mid-December to mid-January.
 Most people travel to their home countries for the holiday season.

 - Jobs are available at Bi-lingual schools teaching children, and private language schools teaching adults during the nights and weekends.

 - Degree requirements: In most schools degree is not required however it is often preferred.
-Nicaragua is a great opportunity for people without a bachelors, or teaching degree.
+Nicaragua is a great opportunity for people without a bachelor or teaching degree.
 If you do have a bachelors or masters degree, this will afford you more opportunities, and higher pay salaries.

 - Ages for teachers: There are teachers working in Nicaragua from age 18-78.
 Younger teachers often are given priority to work with children while mature teachers do well in an adult setting.

 - Non-Native English speakers with a TEFL/TESOL certification who are fluent in English can easily find a job in Nicaragua, as there are relatively few native English speakers to compete with, and even fewer local teachers with a TEFL/TESOL certificate.

 Cost of living & Wages: